 – I wanted to cycle more, and eat ice cream less (debatable)

-This is not an admonishment for pessimistic postings.
+This is not a criticism for pessimistic postings.
 It’s a reminder that if you think back over the course of the last year you will find;

 1. The bad things that could have been avoided, possibly required more of our time and attention.
 2. The horrible things that could not be avoided, we should be thankful that we’re still in this life to grieve, learn or recover.
 3. The good things that happened probably resulted from our hard work and dedication.
 4. The fantastic things that happened probably included someone else’s support along the way.

-If you sat on your thumbs in 2014 waiting for what you thought owed and were disappointed, then sitting on your thumbs in 2015 will probably only result in much more soreness and even more criticisms come next New Year ’s Eve.
+If you sat on your thumbs in 2015 waiting for what you thought owed and were disappointed, then sitting on your thumbs in 2016 will probably only result in much more soreness and even more criticisms come next New Year’s Eve.

 Don’t be so quick to eulogize the passing year for its failures, as they represent the “you” who experienced it.
 Instead, embrace the positive and learn from the each opportunity.